WasmEdge/docs/docs/develop/build-and-run/cli.md

   - The `wasmedge` tool with TensorFlow-Lite, and `wasmedge-image` extensions.
   - Only on `x86_64` and `aarch64` Linux platforms, Android, and `x86_64` MacOS.

 The `wasmedge` CLI tool will execute the wasm file in ahead-of-time(AOT) mode or interpreter mode.
-If the file has been compiled with `wasmedgec`, then WasmEdge will execute it in AOT mode, otherwise WasmEdge will execute it in interpreter mode.
+If the file has been compiled with `wasmedge compile`, then WasmEdge will execute it in AOT mode, otherwise WasmEdge will execute it in interpreter mode.

 ## Options